Mrian07/Proyeksi/docs/release-notes/7-0-0/README.md

 ## Logo upload and custom color scheme (Enterprise / Cloud Edition)

-Users of the OpenProject Enterprise Edition and Cloud Edition can upload their own company’s logo instead of the OpenProject logo.
+Users of the ProyeksiApp Enterprise Edition and Cloud Edition can upload their own company’s logo instead of the ProyeksiApp logo.

 Additionally, you can change the colors by using a custom color scheme ([\#18099](https://community.openproject.com/projects/gmbh/work_packages/18099/activity),